-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Farm Credit System Insurance Corporation, which comprise the statement of financial condition as of December 31, 2012, and the related statements of income and expenses and changes in insurance fund, and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated April 11, 2013.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in U.S. Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Farm Credit System Insurance Corporation ("FCSIC"), which comprise the statement of financial condition as of December 31, 2013, and the related statements of income and expenses and changes in insurance fund and cash flows for the year then ended, and related notes to the financial statements, and have issued our report thereon dated February 12, 2014.